Skip to content

 // Get registered panels

-Register custom content in the grid’s header bar (above column headers) or toolbar area:
+Register custom content in the grid’s header bar (above column headers) or toolbar area through the shell plugin:

 // Register header content (e.g., a search box)